mnfst/manifest/examples/README.md

 # Examples

-Examples are full-stack apps built with CASE for backend.
+Examples are apps built with CASE for backend.
 They can be used for developing or testing.

 ## Run